 Dogs are fun to spend time with, but it’s never much fun to clean up the dog hair that they shed throughout the day.
-Dog hair can get on your clothes, on the furniture, on the floors, and even in the sheets.
+Dog hair can get on your clothes, on the furniture, on the floors, and even on the sheets.
 There is no such thing as a dog that doesn’t shed at all.
-However, there are several small purebred and crossbred dogs that are considered non-shedders because they lose so little hair that it isn’t noticeable.
+However, several small purebred and crossbred dogs are considered “non-shedders” because they lose so little hair that it isn’t noticeable.

 Top 18 Small Dogs That Don’t Shed: